devopslibrary/slack/SocialHour.md

 ## What

-An informal gathering of member over voice/video chat that may or may not include any technical discussions.
+An informal gathering of members over voice/video chat that may or may not include any technical discussions.
 Okay, it will probably involve technical discussions.
 Think of it as a Conference Virtual Hallway Track.